hardisgroupcom/jcollectd/FORK.md

 - add logging of properties read (from JVM or from file)
 - sanitize plugin,plugin-instance and type (remove spaces)
 - add exclude attribute for mbean declaration; beans that match will be excluded. (e.g. exclude=".\*Survivor.\*" ). only applicable if name is a pattern
 - remove the examples xml documents from the generated jar
+- uses Gradle to build the project instead of Ant

 Using
 	-Djcd.properties=/tmp/jcd.properties